codeDavidC/nft-preview-card-component-main/README.md

 I created an XD File before coding to create a prototype of the design.
 I also drew the containers for each element on the page to provide a visualization of how everything is structured before I code.

+I learned how to create Pseudo Elements and refreshed my memory with flexbox for positioning, and also media queries for responsive design.

 ### Built with

 - HTML and CSS
-- BEM CSS class naming convention
+- Some BEM CSS class naming convention
 - Flexbox
 - Mobile-first workflow

 ### What I learned

-I learned how to use these lines of code.
-Vew snippets below:
+I learned how to use these lines of code:

 ```html
 <p>Creation of <span class="creator-name">Jules Wyvern</span></p>>